-For those who like the facts, I received my Bachelors in Psychology and my Masters in Social Work from the University of Texas at Austin.
+I received my Bachelors in Psychology and my Masters in Social Work from the University of Texas at Austin.
 I worked extensively with families as a mental health professional at Family Resource Centers and Child Advocacy Centers.
 I am so excited to join the team at The Christi Center and continue my personal mission of providing support to individuals and families.

 In my spare time, I enjoy being making and drinking lots of coffee and spending time with my husband, my fur-children: Karma and Nacho (the cats), and Ezra (the Border Collie/Mix).